mendix/docs/content/en/docs/developerportal/deploy/mendix-cloud-deploy/environments-details.md

 * **Java Version** – Oracle version 1.8 or AdoptOpenJDK version 8
 * **Mendix Studios Target** – if **Yes**, it means that Mendix Studio and Studio Pro deploy apps to this environment; for more information, see [Studio Deployment Settings](/developerportal/deploy/studio-deployment-settings/)
 * **Plan** – for Mendix Cloud v4, this indicates the type of plan covered by this license
-* **Instances** – for Mendix Cloud v4, this shows a summary of the number and memory allocation of instances of this environment - for more information, see [Scaling - Mendix Cloud v4](#scaling)
+* **Instances** – for Mendix Cloud v4, this shows a summary of the number and memory allocation of instances of this environment - for more information, see the [Scaling - Mendix Cloud v4](#scaling) section below
 * **Database Status** – for Mendix Cloud v3, this shows the status of the database; by default, the status is Running
 * **Database Version** – the PostgreSQL version supporting the database
 * **Region** – the region where the app is hosted